abrahamvegh/VEWebViewController/README.md

 1. Include the contents of this repository in your Xcode project using your favorite method of moving stuff around.
 (Drag-and-drop usually works.)
 1. Ensure your project is linking against the `MessageUI` framework.
-1. Import the header in the file you’d like to use it with: `#import "AVWebViewController.h"`
+1. Import the header in the file you’d like to use it with: `#import "VEWebViewController.h"`
 (Alternatively, if you want to use the view controller in a number of places, add the `#import` statement to your `.pch` file.)
-1. Create a new instance of `AVWebViewController`, and push it onto your navigation stack:
+1. Create a new instance of `VEWebViewController`, and push it onto your navigation stack:

 ```
-AVWebViewController *webViewController = [[AVWebViewController alloc] initWithURLString: @"http://www.google.com/"];
+VEWebViewController *webViewController = [[VEWebViewController alloc] initWithURLString: @"http://www.google.com/"];

 [self.navigationController pushViewController: webViewController animated: YES];
 [webViewController release];